Logo

 Daniel O'Connell was entirely undaunted: crowds gathered to hear him on Repeal were regularly treated to excursions on the evils of human traffic and bondage.

-When in 1845, Frederick Douglass, touring Britain and Ireland following publication of his Life of an American Slave, attended unannounced a meeting in Conciliation Hall, Dublin, he heard Daniel O'Connell explain to a roused audience:.
+When in 1845, Frederick Douglass, touring Britain and Ireland following the publication of his Life of an American Slave, attended unannounced a meeting in Conciliation Hall, Dublin, he heard Daniel O'Connell explain to a roused audience:.

 The black abolitionist, Charles Lenox Remond said that it was only on hearing Daniel O'Connell speak in London that he realised what being an abolitionist really meant: "every fibre of my heart contracted [when I] listened to the scorching rebukes of the fearless Daniel O'Connell".